charnon-cmkl/tidb-workshop-2023/exercises/Exercise-3.md

-# Exercise 3 : Flashback Table and AUTO_RANDOM constraints
+# Exercise 3 : Flashback Operation and AUTO_RANDOM attribute

 ## Exercise Overview
-In this exercise, we will introduce some features of TiDB server that allow users to flashback data tables/queries when discarding some modifications and set data sharding based on random primary key with `AUTO_RANDOM` constraint.
+In this exercise, we will introduce some features of TiDB server that allow users to flashback data tables/queries when discarding some modifications and set data sharding based on random primary key with the `AUTO_RANDOM` attribute.

 ## Prerequisites
 * Your workstation must run a linux-based operating system (MacOS or Linux).